dtysky/DDR2_CONTROLLER/README.md

 DDR2_CONTROLLER
 ===============

-An controller for DDR2 on FPGA with vhdl, content testbeach and model.
+A controller for DDR2 on FPGA with vhdl, content testbeach and model.
 ----The wr_num or rd_num must be less than x"0100"----
-----It means you can only read or write one row form this ram in one operation----
+----It means Only 1 line would be read/write per operation----

 ddr2_controller----------95%
 testbeach-------------90%